RoshanRajcmd/aws-terraform-setup/README.md

 # ☁️ AWS setup via Terraform

-This Repository contains the Terraform's (IaC) code to setup a basic VPC for you in AWS.
+This Repository contains the Terraform's (IaC) code to setup a basic cloud architecture in AWS.
 This VPC will have a public subnet, EC2 instance, IWG - Internet gateway and RouteTables.
 The RouteTables are also configured to bridge the IWG and subnet.

 ## 🧑‍💻 Developer setup